udacity/cd12355-microservices-kubernetes-cloud-devops/project/starter/README.md

 ## Project Instructions
 1. Set up a Postgres database with a Helm Chart
-2. Create a `Dockerfile` for the Python application
+2. Create a `Dockerfile` for the Python application.
+Use a base image that is Python-based.
 3. Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR
 4. Create a service and deployment using Kubernetes configuration files to deploy the application
 5. Check AWS CloudWatch for application logs